 The round window above the exposed silver organ pipes is from the original 1857 wooden building.
 The congregation was established in 1855 from a group which first met in 1854.
-We are getting ready to celebrate our 160th Anniversary.
-The window is dedicated to Sheriff George Davidson (See history notes).
+The window is dedicated to Sheriff George Davidson (See history notes.)

 The clock above the piano is also from the original wooden building.
 The clock is dedicated to Sheriff George Davidson and Mrs. Davidson.

 The flags displayed in the sanctuary are from the WWII Scots Fusiliers of Canada (over the piano) and the WWI 118th Battalion Canadian Expeditionary Force (over the exposed silver organ pipes.)
 We wish we could restore the flags, but it is governmental and military protocol that historic military colours be left to decay on their standards until they cease to exist.

 The sanctuary can seat 650 people.
 We typically have over 400 people on a Sunday.
 We are a growing and vibrant congregation with a heart for local, national, and international mission!